Anomalous Dynamical Scaling at Topological Quantum Criticality

 Looking ahead, it would be highly intriguing to explore the dynamical properties of topologically nontrivial QCPs in generic interacting systems, particularly in higher dimensions, which are expected to exhibit far richer topological phenomena than one-dimensional counterparts~\cite{Wen2017RMP}.
 Furthermore, the topology-induced anomalous dynamical scaling identified in this work could serve as a natural and practical probe of topological features at criticality, particularly in settings where preparing the true critical ground state remains challenging on modern quantum platforms.

-\textit{Acknowledgement}: This work was supported by the National Natural Science Foundation of China (Grants No.12275075, No.12405034), the National Key Research and Development Program of Ministry of Science and Technology (No.2021YFA1200700), and the start-up grant from Eastern Institute of Technology, Ningbo.
+\textit{Acknowledgement}: This work was supported by the National Natural Science Foundation of China (Grants No.12275075, No.12405034), the National Key Research and Development Program of Ministry of Science and Technology (No.2021YFA1200700), China Postdoctoral Science Foundation (Certificate Number: 2024M752760), and the start-up grant from Eastern Institute of Technology, Ningbo.
+Tensor-network simulations were carried out with the ITENSOR \verb|C++| package~\cite{itensor}.